Master's Degree Programme

 The varied forms of teaching, collaboration in groups and the opportunity for close scientific dialogue with the researchers provide you with general competences that are in great demand in the global job market.
 These competences include abstract, critical and independent thinking, analytical skills and strategic planning.
 You can use these skills in many contexts – even in jobs you didn’t know you were qualified for.

 The teaching is divided into two semesters per year.
+The teaching and examination periods can be found here.

 If you have the necessary skills and interest, you have the option of applying for admission to the PhD programme.
 You can apply when you have completed your Bachelor’s degree and one year of your Master’s degree or when you have completed your Master’s degree.
 In the PhD programme, you start working on a research project and are gradually trained through courses and personal guidance to become a researcher.
 Find more information about the PhD-programme in Mathematics or read examples of current research projects at the Department of Mathematical Sciences.

 As the second-largest city in Denmark, Aarhus is a young and dynamic place with plenty of opportunities.
-The 40,000 students at the university make up 17.5% of the city’s population, which leaves its mark on city life.
+The 36,500 students at the university make up big part of the city’s population, which leaves its mark on city life.
 An attractive feature of Aarhus is that there are beaches and woods a short bike-ride away, as well as cultural events taking place throughout the year, including the Aarhus Festival in September.
 The theatres in the city and the ARoS international art museum offer many events that enable you to experience the Danish culture.

 -experienced, photographed and filmed by the students themselves.